-Subject Code AR633 Subject Title Url ban Ma nageme nt and Gov ernance LTP 200 Credit 2 Subject Category DC Year 1 st Semester Ι
+Subject Code AR633 Subject Title Urban Management and Governance LTP 200 Credit 2 Subject Category DC Year 1st Semester Ι

 The primary purpose of this course is to apprise the students of the Urban governance framework at sub provincial level and resource mapping of local governments with special emphasis on municipal governments in our country.
+After completion of the course, students will develop their skill to contribute in decision making process in urban development which will further enhance their employability with local authority.